 FAGOTTINO - Double-Beating Reed.
 Europe.
 The Italian name for a small bassoon having a compass of only an octave.
 Its pitch is a fifth higher than that of the ordinary bassoon.
 See bassoon.

 FAGOTTO - Double-Beating Reed.
-The Italian name for bassoon, suggested by the resemblance in its bent form to a bundle of fagots.
-Fagott is the German name.
-See bassoon.
+The Italian name for bassoon, suggested by the resemblance in its bent form to bund go i the German name.